Islamic Revolutionary Guard Corps Aerospace Force: Liquid fuel program

 After the war, Iran's experience of liquid fuel missiles had purely focused on the reverse engineering of Scud-B missiles.
 However, with the post war reorganisation the focus of the effort quickly changed and focused on assembly and maintenance.
 A domestic version of the Scud-B, known as Shahab-1, was developed and manufactured.
 This led to its successor the Shahab-2, a variant of the Scud-C with a range of 500 to 700 km, and finally the Shahab-3.

-Since the end of the war, Iran has consistently attempted to recruit foreign help, as well as its large and highly qualified expatriate population, into its missile program.
-Iranian expatriates who left with the revolution have been slow to return, but many are now doing so and thus heralding a new age for Iran's missile development programme with their tremendous wealth of technical experience.
+Since the end of the war, Iran has consistently attempted to recruit foreign help, as well as its expatriate population, into its missile program.
+Iranian expatriates who left with the revolution have been slow to return, but many are now doing so and thus heralding a new age for Iran's missile development programme.

 Other missile systems

 Iran has an arsenal of short-range, liquid-fueled missiles including the Scud-B and Scud-C, and is now able to produce SCUD type missiles on its own, such as the R-17E, a variant of the Russian R-17 Elbrus (Scud-B).
 The Aerospace Industries Organization, a subsidiary of Iran's Ministry of Defense, supports the manufacturing process by engaging in SCUD missile restoration.
 Its short-range missile inventory also includes solid-fueled missiles, such as the Tondar-69 and the Fateh-110.

 Also, Iranian artillery rockets include the Samid, the Shahin-2, the Naze'at, and the Zelzal family (Zelzal-1, Zelzal-2, and Zelzal-3).